-There are dozens of amazing places to eat in this city.
-Between breakfast tacos, some of the best Bloody Marys, dozens of top chefs doing awesome things and dozens of food trucks, Austin is a serious food mecca.
+There are dozens of amazing places to eat in Austin, Texas.
+Between breakfast tacos, some of the best Bloody Marys, top chefs doing awesome things and dozens of food trucks, Austin is a serious food mecca.

-If you’re thinking about taking a trip to Austin, consider going in April for the annual Austin Food & Wine Festival.
+If you’re thinking about taking a trip to Austin, consider going in November for the annual Austin Food & Wine Festival.
 It’s a 4-day event that features tons of area restaurants and wines.
 We love it!

-Where to Eat & Drink in Downtown Austin, Texas
+Where to Eat in Downtown Austin, Texas

 You can tell straight-away that this is a popular place and one of the upscale restaurants in Austin.
 There’s always a wait to dine at this upscale Tex-Mex restaurant on 2nd Street in downtown Austin.
+We suggest getting a reservation.
 They serve modern Mexican dishes along with many types of margaritas and they have a very extensive collection of tequilas in the back bar.

 Address: 2nd Street District, 400 W 2nd St A, Austin, TX 78701

 When you’re looking for some good BBQ in downtown Austin, Lambert’s is the place to go.
 Located in a brick building that really adds to the ambiance, this place is definitely doing something right.
 The dining room is always packed with people wanting to get a taste of the brisket, crispy wild boar ribs and enormous plate of short ribs.

 Address: 2nd Street District, 401 W 2nd St, Austin, TX 78701

 And the best part is that they are open for breakfast and have tons of options to choose from – seriously, there are 9 different breakfast tacos, alone!
-You’ll definitely want to try the Trailer Park with fried chicken and chilies, and the Republican with jalepeno sausage and a poblano sauce.
+You’ll definitely want to try the Trailer Park with fried chicken and chilies, and the Republican with jalapeno sausage and a poblano sauce.

 Address: 2809 S 1st St, Austin, TX 78704

 Both restaurants, though located in different sections of town, are very similar.
 You can’t go wrong with either choice, just be prepared for a long wait if you don’t have a reservation.
 The food is often referred to as “mind-blowing” so you know you’re in for something special here.

-Address: 801 South Lamar￼ ￼Boulevard, Austin, TX 78704
+Address: 801 South Lamar Boulevard, Austin, TX 78704

 Located right downtown in the middle of the action is The Market, a perfect hangout place for when you want to grab a drink and relax.
 The inside space is cozy and inviting, with plush couches and a big screen TV.
 There’s a balcony with additional comfy seating.

 Address: 319 Colorado St, Austin, TX 78701

-Where to Stay in Austin
+Where to Stay in Austin, Texas